Certification ISO: What It Means, How It Works, and How to Get Certified

 What Is Certification ISO?

-When people say “certification ISO,” they typically mean:
+When organizations refer to “certification ISO,” they typically mean:

-An organization has been audited by an accredited certification body and found compliant with a specific ISO standard.
+An organization has been audited by an accredited certification body and found compliant with a specific ISO management system standard.

-Certification applies to a management system — not to an individual product.
+Certification applies to a management system — not to an individual product or service.

 How ISO Certification Works